 Let’s take a look at some of our favourite turn-based strategy games…

-There have been quite a few challengers to XCOM’s turn-based tactical throne over the past few months.
+There have been quite a few challengers to XCOM’s turn-based tactical throne in recent years.
 Some have been good, some not so good.
 As much as the Gears of War third-person shooter franchise is well regarded, we’re still surprised at how good its turn-based tactics spin-off is in Gears Tactics.
 Set before the events of the original Gears of War, this game is essentially a series of tactical battles strung together by a narrative and some light progression mechanics.

 There’s no strategy layer, and while there’s some persistence for main characters it mainly revolves around loot and some basic skill-trees.
 It’s not perfect, but it’s imperfections stand to further highlight just how solid the rest of it is.
 One innovation they’ve tried to carry over from the shooter series is the ‘boss battle’ elements.
 These do work in the tactical sphere, but can still be a bit clunky.
 Still, if you’re looking for some to scratch that turn-based tactics itch, this is one of the best newcomers in a while.
 Read our Gears Tactics review for more.